- Games and Events

 - APC Programs

-Nick Dean is a Vice President of the APC Board and has been a Board member since 1996.
+Nick Dean is a former Vice President of the APC Board and has been a Board member since 1996.

 Nick’s commitment to sport for people with a disability grew from his background as a ski instructor in Thredbo.
 Since then he has developed an interest in elite competition and participation for all athletes with a disability.
 This has had practical application in his appointment to successive winter Paralympic Teams since 1992 and to the Athens 2004 Team.
 Nick was a Deputy Chef de Mission of the 2008 and 2010 Paralympic Team.